Hearing Aid Technology

 Hearing aid options that improve your ability to hear in certain situations:

 Directional microphones pick up sounds coming from in front of you while reducing sounds coming from behind you.
 This technology improves your ability to hear in noisy environments and reduces your listening effort.
-Typically, you’ll have both a regular microphone and a directional microphone, so you can switch between the two types.
+Usually, you’ll have both a regular microphone and a directional microphone, so you can switch between the two types.
 Some hearing aids automatically switch between the regular and directional modes.

 Sophisticated algorithms examine the environment for undesirable noises.
 Once noise is detected, the hearing aid reduces unwanted sounds to make listening easier and more comfortable.